YumeProof/YumeProof_contracts/README.md

 - `MAX_FREE_CREDITS_PER_DAY`: Maximum free credits that can be claimed per day (2).
 - `EIncorrectPayment`: Error code for incorrect payment amounts.
 - `EDailyLimitExceeded`: Error code for exceeding daily free credit limit.
-- `EDeviceNotVerified`: Error code for unverified devices.
+- `ENotarizationIdExists`: Error code for duplicate notarization IDs.
-- `EInvalidCredentials`: Error code for invalid credentials.
+- `ENotarizationIdNotFound`: Error code for non-existent notarization IDs.

 ## Structs
 - `CLOSEDLOOPTOKEN`: One-time witness for module initialization.
 - `YUMEPROOF`: The token type for notarization credits.
 - `NotarizationPolicy`: Policy struct for allowlisting notarization services.
-- `DeviceVerification`: Tracks device verification status and daily credit claims.
-- `VerifiableCredentials`: Stores verifiable credentials for devices with validity periods.
-- `DailyCreditTracker`: Manages daily free credit claims across all devices.
+- `DailyCreditTracker`: Manages daily free credit claims across all users.
 - `GasStation`: Configuration for transaction sponsorship.

-## Architecture Integration
-The contract is designed to integrate with the following components from the architecture:
-- **Google Play Integrity API**: Device verification through `register_device_verification`
-- **Google Confidential Computing**: Credential issuance through `issue_verifiable_credentials`
-- **IOTA Gas Station**: Transaction sponsorship through `GasStation` struct
-- **Mobile Application**: Credit claiming and notarization through daily limits and device verification
-- **Verifier Web Interface**: Service registration and verification through notarization service allowlist
+- `NotarizationRecord`: Stores individual notarization records with IDs for indexing.
+- `NotarizationRegistry`: Manages all notarization records and ID tracking.

 ## Usage Notes
 - Only allowlisted services can perform notarization actions using credits.
 - Credits are non-divisible (no decimals).
 - All admin capabilities are transferred to the protocol admin after initialization.
-- Devices must be verified before claiming free credits or performing notarization.
-- Daily free credit limits are enforced per device DID.
+- Daily free credit limits are enforced per user address (max 2 per day).
 - Gas station sponsorship is available for covering transaction costs.
+- Each notarization request requires a unique ID for tracking and verification.
+- Notarization records are stored with status tracking (pending, completed, failed).
+- Device verification and credential management are handled by external services.